 - Vertebral Column

 The spinal cord is the body’s major nerve tract, which together with the brain, make up the central nervous system.
 About 18 inches long, it extends lengthwise from the base of the brain to the lower back.
 Essentially, the spinal cord is the main communication highway of the body, carrying sensory and motor information to and from the brain.

 The spinal cord is comprised of nerve cells that make up nerve fibers.
 Some of these nerve fibers send sensory impulses to the brain, while others carry motor, or movement, impulses from the brain to other parts of the body.
 Because it plays such a critical role in the basic functioning of the body, the spinal cord is very vulnerable to injury or natural deterioration that can occur in this part of the body.

-The spinal cord is situated within the stacked vertebrae, or bones, that make up the spinal column.
-In addition to being protected by a strong cylinder of bones, the spinal cord is surrounded by:
+The spinal cord runs through the stacked vertebrae, or bones, that make up the spinal column.
+In addition to being protected by the vertebrae, the spinal cord is surrounded by:

 - Cerebrospinal fluid

 In order to transmit information to the rest of the body, the spinal cord branches off into nerve roots that exit the spinal canal in pairs from top to bottom:

 - A dorsal nerve root, controlling sensation

 Nerve roots exit the spinal canal through space between vertebrae called the intervertebral foramina, also known as the neural foramina or foramen.

 In addition to protecting the spinal cord, the human spine is responsible for supporting the upper body while still being flexible enough for basic movement.
 To do this, the vertebrae are connected by discs and joints that allow the spine to bend and twist, but these parts are prone to wear out with age.